ummels/ccicons/README.markdown

 Installation
 ------------

-Building the Type 1 fonts and the TeX font metrics requires fontforge and afm2tfm.
+Building the fonts requires fontforge and afm2tfm.

 To install the fonts, the accompanying LaTeX package and the documentation in your home texmf tree, run: